PabBurD/springBootExercise/README.md

 - GET: /accountapi/account/{id} -> Finds a single account.
 Return an AccountDTO with all data from searched account.
 - POST: /accountapi/account -> In request body, we will send a DTO with all needed data for create an account.
 Return an AccountDto with all data from created account.
 - PUT: /accountapi/account/{id} -> In request body, we will send a DTO with all needed data for update an account.
 Return an AccountDto with all data from updated account.
 - PUT: /accountapi/transfer -> In request body, we will send a DTO with account origin id, account destination id and amount to send between accounts.
 Return a TransferDto with all data related to money transaction between accounts.
+In our case, only positive amounts are allowed.

 ## Service